-Submissions are welcome from all countries and may be on any area of interactional research in communication and its disorders.
+Submissions are welcome from all countries and may be on any area of forensic language analysis.
 The language of publication is English.
 Authors whose native language is not English are asked to have their manuscript checked by a native speaker before submission.

 Please follow these guidelines when you first submit your article for consideration by the journal editor/s.
-If accepted, we will send you more detailed instructions for preparation of your final manuscript, which can also be found on our website as a PDF (Guidelines for Linguistics Authors).
+If accepted, we will send you more detailed instructions for preparation of your final manuscript.